What Is Financial Management

 Scope of Financial Management

-Financial Management is a big field with many parts.
+Financial Management for business is a big field with many parts.
 It helps businesses plan for the future, make budgets, and decide how to spend money wisely.
 Let’s look at some key areas.

 Planning